HL7/davinci-deqm/source/pages/col.md

 ### Individual MeasureReport
 {:.no_toc}

-Payer in the role of the Reporter pushes the Bundle of supporting resource with COL Individual MeasureReport Bundle to the end user.
+Payer in the role of the Reporter pushes the Bundle of supporting resource with COL Individual MeasureReport resource to the end user.

 {% include img-portrait.html img="col_indv_report.jpg" caption = "Figure 3-12 Individual Reporting Technical Workflow" %}